syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: In this example, “MvcApplication1” indicates the name of the project and “PivotGridService” indicates the name of the WCF service created.
+   N> In this example, “MvcApplication1” indicates the name of the project and “PivotGridService” indicates the name of the WCF service created.